 - To keep residents informed of what's happening in the area.

-When you’re talking to people, try to find out if they think that the residents association is a good idea.
-You could ask them what they think the issues are in the local area that they’d like to address or what improvements they’d like to make.
-You should also ask if they’d consider attending an initial meeting and if there are days/times that are more convenient in case people work or have children.
+When you’re talking to people, try to find out if they think a residents' association is a good idea.
+Ask them what they think the issues are in the local area that they’d like to address or what improvements they’d like to make.
+You should also ask if they’d consider attending an initial meeting and if there are days or times that are more convenient in case people work or have children.

-Bear in mind that you don’t need every resident in the area to be on board to create the residents association.
-It’d be great if you could recruit approximately six people, but it can work successfully with more or less depending on the level of interest and number of residents in the area.
+Bear in mind that you don’t need every resident in the area to be on board to create the residents' association.
+Try not to be disheartened if you receive some negative feedback.

 Someone will need to take notes during the meeting of items discussed, any decisions made and who’s agreed to do any actions.
-It’ll also be useful to have an attendance sheet of names and contact details.
+It’ll also be useful to have an attendance sheet to gather names and contact details.

-Your initial meeting should be used to discuss the possibility of a residents association in more depth.
-You can use this as a further discussion as a group about the issues in your area and your end goal is to determine if a residents association should be formed and who’d like to join.
+Your initial meeting should be used to discuss the possibility of a residents' association in more depth.
+You can use this as a further discussion as a group about the issues in your area and your goal is to determine if a residents' association should be formed and who’d like to join.